redstone-finance/redstone-docs/docs/token/3-distribution.md

 All tokens in this category are locked and follow a strategic vesting schedule to align contributors' interests with the protocol's sustained growth and success.

+### Binance Launchpool (4%)

+4% of RED tokens are allocated to Binance Launchpool, strategically strengthening collaborative relationships between the Binance and RedStone communities.

-### Ecosystem & Data Providers (28.3%)
+### Ecosystem & Data Providers (24.3%)

-28.3% of RED tokens are allocated to the Ecosystem & Data Providers category.
+24.3% of RED tokens are allocated to the Ecosystem & Data Providers category.
 The Ecosystem portion fuels RedStone's innovation and community growth, empowering builders, innovators, and community leaders through targeted grants and incentives.
 This fund supports community-driven initiatives, educational programs, and activities that drive market growth and adoption, with a focus on projects that add clear value to RedStone's expansion.
 It also incentivizes the adoption of new products and services until they reach critical mass.

 The Data Providers allocation rewards those supplying data to RedStone's oracle infrastructure, ensuring high-quality, timely data delivery.
 Strategic incentives and grants encourage coverage of emerging market pairs and evolving data demands, with a reward structure that maintains top-tier data standards.